Altoona’s Horseshoe Curve: A Must-See for Train Lovers

 At its height during World War II, as many as 250 trains would pass through the Horseshoe Curve each day.
 So important was the Horseshoe Curve to the American war effort that it was a target of Nazi saboteurs who landed in the US in 1942.

 Today, however, the number is closer to 50, with all but two being freight trains.
 The best time to visit if you want to see several trains in a short period of time, is the early afternoon.
-A sheet of paper with the approximate time of each train is available in the gift shop.
+A sheet of paper with the approximate time of each train and Horseshoe Curve hours of operation is available in the gift shop.
+Horseshoe Curve train rides are not available from either the Railroaders Memorial Museum or Horseshoe Curve National Historic Landmark.

 For anyone that has even a mild interest in history or trains, Altoona’s Horseshoe Curve is a fascinating place to visit when traveling in Blair County, Pennsylvania.